History of Greece (1924–1941): Stabilisation and depression

 Greek tobacco, one of the country's main exports.
 It suffered heavily from the collapse of world trade during the Great Depression, causing unrest in the producing areas.
 Much of the production was sold to Germany in the late interwar period.

 The Bank of Greece was established as the nation's central bank in 1928 at the behest of foreign lenders, with powers to issue currency, control its circulation, the volume of credit and set interest rates.
 The value of the currency finally stabilised in the same year, but at the cost of losing 95% of its value compared to the pre-World War I era.

 Foreign investment, especially indirect, poured into the country in large quantities after disputes with the powers over Greek war debts were settled.
 Venizelos began to carry out extensive public works, previously planned, for which he had to apply for large international loans in 1928 and 1931.
 He set up the Agricultural Bank in 1929, which was to enable farmers to obtain credit on better terms.
 He based his national development plans —essentially in defence of the bourgeoisie that supported him electorally— on foreign capital, which required increasing exports to obtain the foreign exchange to pay for them.
 The advent of the Great Depression hit Greece hard because of the above-mentioned needs: it sharply reduced its exports and, from 1931 onwards, deprived it of financing because of the drastic reduction in the movement of capital, which eliminated international credits.
 Remittances from emigrants also declined drastically.
-Between 1917 and 1932, Greece's foreign debt had grown from $360 million to $790 million dollars, or two-thirds of the national budget.
+Between 1917 and 1932, Greece's foreign debt had grown from $360 million to $790 million, or two-thirds of the national budget.
 The government feared social unrest and the threat it could pose to the bourgeois social order, so as early as 1929, just at the beginning of the Great Depression, it passed laws clearly directed against communist agitation, which were also used against the trade unions and the labour movement in general.
 One of the measures to alleviate discontent was the moratorium on the payment of loans taken out by farmers, which was enacted in 1931 for five years and decreed again in 1937 for twelve years.
 Another, also aimed at both improving the situation in the countryside and preventing possible anti-bourgeois revolutionary movements, was the state purchase of wheat at above-market prices, approved in 1930.
 Educational legislation, which in the end could not be fully implemented, also favoured a clear conservative social stratification, despite also extending literacy and technical training, complicating access to secondary and higher education for the less well-off.